Land of Engagement: Surprise proposal marks Friends & Lovers Balloon Rally

 The couple walked inside, looked around and took some pictures from inside the balloon.
 Then, Figueroa went down on one knee and held out the ruby engagement ring as Bilbao’s hands flew covered her face in surprise.
 She said yes, the ring was placed on her finger, and the couple embraced before walking out to cheers and applause.

-Shortly afterward, the couple was climbing into the balloon’s basket, ready for takeoff with Mark Yocom piloting.
+Shortly after Bilbao said yes, the couple was climbing into the balloon’s basket, ready for takeoff with Mark Yocom piloting.

 “Thanks for flying with me, and congratulations,” Yocom said just before takeoff.
 “I’m so glad you said yes.
 It makes things much more comfortable."